petabridge/akka-bootcamp/src/Unit-3/lesson4/README.md

 Whenever you kick off a `Task<T>` and use `PipeTo` to deliver the results to some `IActorRef` or `ActorSelection`, here's how your actor is really processing its mailbox.

 ![Animation - Akka.NET actors processing messages asynchronously in their mailbox using PipeTo](images/how-akkadotnet-actors-receive-messages-async-pipeto.gif)
+> NOTE: If you're following along using the eBook / .ePub, you won't see the animation.
+[Click here to see it](https://github.com/petabridge/akka-bootcamp/raw/master/src/Unit-3/lesson4/images/how-akkadotnet-actors-receive-messages-async-pipeto.gif).

 In this case we're using `PipeTo` to send the results back to itself, but you can just as easily send these results to different actor.